uniwue-rz/moodle-lifecycletrigger_lastaccess/README.md

 It simply triggers courses which haven't been accessed (by enrolled users) since a configurable delay.

 ## Settings
-Site administrators sets delay (in various time units).
+Site administrator sets delay (in various time units).

 ## More information
 For detailed information on trigger plugins visit the